department-of-veterans-affairs/va.gov-team/platform/accessibility/common-issues/focus-order-guidelines.md

 1. Ensure focus is in line with design guidance or review with your accessibility specialist

 ## Possible Fixes (optional)
-There are two situations where adding a `tabindex` attribute is preferable: When you need to add a non-focusable element to the document focus order, and when you need to set focus with JavaScript.
+There are two situations where adding a `tabindex` attribute is preferable: When you need to set focus with JavaScript, or when you need to add a non-focusable element to the document focus order.

 ### Setting focus with JavaScript
 Our rich applications often require us to update small sections of the page, or use client-side routing to change views.
 These are both good candidates for setting focus with JavaScript.
 We do this to help screen readers understand that something has changed on the page, and to avoid extra tab stops for keyboard users.
 Elements that will receive keyboard focus via scripting must have a `tabIndex="-1"` attribute.